Japanese submarine I-25

 I-25 (イ-25) was a B1 type (I-15-class) submarine of the Imperial Japanese Navy that served in World War II, took part in the Attack on Pearl Harbor, and was the only Axis submarine to carry out aerial bombing on the continental United States in World War II, during the so-called Lookout Air Raids, and the shelling of Fort Stevens, both attacks occurring in the state of Oregon.

-I-25, of 2,369 tonnes (2,600 tons), was 108 m long, with a range of 25928 km, a maximum surface speed of 43.5 km/h and a maximum submerged speed of 15 km/h.
+I-25, displaced 2584 long tons surfaced and 3654 long tons submerged and was 108 m long, with a range of 25928 km, a maximum surface speed of 43.5 km/h and a maximum submerged speed of 15 km/h.
 She carried a two-seater Yokosuka E14Y reconnaissance floatplane, known to the Allies as "Glen".
 It was disassembled and stowed in a hangar in front of the conning tower.

 First patrol

 In World War II, I-25 served under the command of Lieutenant Commander Akiji Tagami who had graduated from Class 51 at Etajima, Hiroshima.
 26-year-old Lieutenant Tatsuo Tsukudo was the executive officer(XO) on I-25.
 I-25 departed Yokosuka on 21 November 1941 in preparation for hostilities.

 I-25 and three other submarines patrolled a line 222 km north of Oahu during the Japanese Attack on Pearl Harbor.
 After the Japanese aircraft carriers sailed west following the attack, I-25 and eight other submarines sailed eastwards to patrol the west coast of the United States.
 I-25 patrolled off the mouth of the Columbia River.
 A scheduled shelling of American coastal cities on Christmas eve of 1941 was canceled because of the frequency of coastal air and surface patrols.

 I-25 attacked SS Connecticut 16 km off the US coast.
 The damaged tanker managed to escape but ran aground at the mouth of the Columbia River.
 I-25 then returned to Kwajalein, arriving on 11 January 1942 to refuel and be refurbished.